fenago/intro-ruby/lab_guides/Lab_10.md

 interact with external APIs over a network.
 Lastly, we learned how to package and distribute our reusable code by creating gems ourselves.

-In the next chapter, we will learn about the most popular Ruby framework or, should we say, one of the world\'s most widely used server-side web application frameworks -- Ruby on Rails.
+In the next lab, we will learn about the most popular Ruby framework or, should we say, one of the world\'s most widely used server-side web application frameworks -- Ruby on Rails.